-The Llangernyw Yew tree is a famous, ancient yew (Taxus baccata) tree located in Llangernyw in Conwy county borough, Wales.
+The Llangernyw Yew tree is a famous, ancient yew (Taxus baccata) tree located in Llangernyw in Conwy County Borough, Wales.
 It is one of the oldest yew trees in Britain and is thought to be up to 5,000 years old, making it older than the Egyptian pyramids.
 The tree is privately owned and is marked with a plaque and protected by a fence.

 It is not known how old the tree is, but it is thought to have been planted around 1600 BC.
 The main trunk has a girth of about 3.4 meters (11 ft) and a height of 18 meters (59 ft).
-The tree’s branches spread out to a diameter of about eight metres.
+The tree’s branches spread out to a diameter of about eight meters.
 The tree is thought to be the oldest tree in Wales.

 5. Prometheus Tree